 He is a passionate advocate for teaching music literacy skills in the choral classroom and has given many presentations on the subject at professional conferences including at MassACDA Summer Conferences, at the ACDA Eastern Division conference, at the Massachusetts Music Educators Association’s All-State Conferences and at the National Association for Music Education’s All-Eastern conference.
 He has been involved with the MassMEA Eastern Division as chorus manager of the high school festival and composed the sight-singing portion of the vocal exam for many years.
 As a service to other music educators, he provides a number of free music literacy resources on this website.

-Driscoll began doctoral studies in choral conducting at Boston University in the fall of 2012 and will complete the doctoral degree in May of 2016.
-While at Boston University his primary conducting teachers included Ann Howard Jones and David Hoose.
-Driscoll received his Masters degree in Choral Conducting at the New England Conservatory where he studied with Simon Carrington.
-Driscoll began conducting as an undergraduate at Worcester Polytechnic Institute (WPI), directing Simple Harmonic Motion, a 14-member male a cappella group, for three years.
-He was Assistant Director of the WPI Men’s Glee Club for three years and directed the WPI Concert Choir for two years.
-He graduated from WPI in 1997 with a BS in Electrical Engineering and a Minor in Music.
-He completed his Masters degree in Electrical Engineering at WPI in 1999 and worked as a software development engineer for two years prior to beginning graduate studies in Choral Conducting at New England Conservatory in the fall of 2001.
+Driscoll earned an MM in Choral Conducting from the New England Conservatory and a DMA in Choral Conducting from Boston University.
+Past conducting teachers include Simon Carrington, Ann Howard Jones, and David Hoose.
+Driscoll began conducting as an undergraduate at Worcester Polytechnic Institute (WPI), directing a male a cappella group for three years.
+At WPI he also served as Assistant Director of the WPI Men’s Glee Club and Director of the WPI Concert Choir.
+Driscoll graduated from WPI in 1997 with a BS in Electrical Engineering and a Minor in Music.
+He earned an MS in Electrical Engineering at WPI and worked as a software development engineer for two years prior before moving to a career in music.